CodeFreezr/awesome-graphviz/README.md

 ##### Dependency
   - [LJV.java](https://www.cs.auckland.ac.nz/~j-hamer/LJV.html) - (Lightweight Java Visualizer) - is tool for visualizing Java data structures with Graphviz.
 It has been used to good effect in CS1 and CS2-level data structures courses. *John Hammer*
-  - [eEye Binary Diffing Suite](https://www.beyondtrust.com/) - is a suite of tools for binary differential analysis, especially for reverse engineering patches as well as program updates.
   - [YaST](https://lizards.opensuse.org/2009/01/19/graph-of-storage-devices/) - openSUSE installation and configuration showing a graph of storage devices with dependencies. *Arvin Schnell*
   - [chefviz](https://github.com/tom--bo/chefviz) - Chefviz creates the dot files of recipes dependency-graph for graphviz.
   - [go-erd](https://github.com/gmarik/go-erd) - Visualize package's types and their inter-relationships to aid exploring and studying source code.